Oakley Meta HSTN glasses vs. Ray-Ban Meta Smart Glasses: More than meets the eye

 Oakley Meta HSTN glasses vs. Ray-Ban Meta Smart Glasses: Which should you buy?

 Meta did a good job creating two product lines with notable differences.
-The new Oakley Meta HSTN smart glasses offer much higher resolution video recording alongside double the battery life, according to Meta's estimates.
+The new Oakley Meta HSTN smart glasses offer higher resolution video recording alongside roughly double the battery life, according to Meta's estimates.
 Oakley's trademark PRISM Polar lenses provide a unique look through the glasses when compared to Ray-Ban's offerings, but you'll pay at least $100 more for Oakley's enhanced capabilities.

 Meanwhile, Ray-Ban Meta Smart glasses offer a significant number of additional style choices over Oakley and are less expensive, to boot.
-There's no known software feature differentiation between Oakley and Ray-Ban, though, so you're mainly choosing between style, performance, and cost.
+There's no software feature differentiation between Oakley and Ray-Ban, though, so you're mainly choosing between style, performance, and cost.

 If I had to pick one to buy today, I'd still choose Ray-Ban Meta Smart Glasses because of the style options and the value, but there's no denying that Oakley Meta HSTN are more capable glasses that help solve the biggest issue of all: battery life.
+That, alone, makes them a better choice for lots of people.

 Ray-Ban Meta Smart Glasses have been a staple of the industry for nearly two nears now, pushing glasses-based AI to new fronts and making photo and video capture easier than ever.
 Plus, hands-free calling and audio are a huge bonus you won't want to leave the house without.